Function signatures

 return x + y;

-.
+}Here TypeScript is actually able to infer that the return type is number.
 Smart!
 However, we want to be explicit about the return type, so let's annotate it.

 Return type